swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

   - Expanded discussion on current semantics, and **future directions for versioning** and wire compatibility of remote calls.
   - Amendment to **non-delegating distributed actor initializer semantics**
     - Non-delegating Initializers no longer require a single `DistributedActorSystem` conforming argument to be passed, and automatically store and initialize the `self.id` with it.
-    - Instead, users must initialize the `self.actorSystem` property themselfes.
+    - Instead, users must initialize the `self.actorSystem` property themselves.
       - This should generally be done using the same pattern, by passing _in_ an actor system from the outside which helps in testing and stubbing out systems, however if one wanted to.
       - However the actorSystem property is initialized, from an initializer parameter or some global value, task-local etc, the general initialization logic remains the same, and the compiler will inject the assignment of the `self.id` property.
-      - Useful error messages explaining this decisions are reported if users attempt to assign to the `id` property directly.
+      - Useful error messages explaining this decision are reported if users attempt to assign to the `id` property directly.

     - Thanks to YR Chen for recognizing this limitation and helping arrive at a better design here.